Ernest J. King: Relations with the British

-King stands behind Roosevelt at the Octagon Conference in Quebec in September 1944.
+King (back row, third from the left) stands behind Roosevelt at the Octagon Conference in Quebec in September 1944.

 The deployment of a British fleet to the Pacific was a political matter.
 The measure was forced on Churchill by the British Chiefs of Staff, not merely to re-establish British presence in the region, but to mitigate any impression in the US that the British were doing nothing to help defeat Japan.
 At the Octagon Conference in Quebec in September 1944, King was adamant that naval operations against Japan remain focused upon the final war aims of stabilization in Europe and Asia.
-He resisted efforts to intermix British and American naval forces, leading some historians portray King as suffering from Anglophobia.
+He resisted efforts to intermix British and American naval forces, leading some historians to portray King as an Anglophobe.
 Such a characterization failed to reflect the historical understanding and deeper commitment King demonstrated as a strategist seeking to win as quickly and efficiently as possible in the global war at sea.

 King cited the logistical and technical difficulties in maintaining British naval forces in the Pacific, details that he was intimately familiar with as a former aircraft carrier captain.
 The Royal Navy was designed for short-range operations in a cool climate; in the Pacific it would require its own ammunition and refrigerated cargo ships.
 Even American-supplied aircraft could not be used unmodified.
 Roosevelt and Leahy overruled him, and the Joint Chiefs accepted the British offer provided that the fleet would be fully self-supporting.
 Despite King's reservations, the British Pacific Fleet acquitted itself well against Japan in the last months of the war.
 King's concerns about logistics were valid, and the British Pacific Fleet was not fully self-supporting.

 Like most Americans, King was opposed to operations that would assist the British, French and Dutch in reclaiming their pre-war overseas possessions in South East Asia.
 Although frequently described as Anglophobic, King was proud of his British ancestry, enjoyed his visits to the United Kingdom and established good relations with many of his British colleagues.
 When a Royal Air Force officer complained that King was anti-British, Field Marshal Sir John Dill said King was pro-American rather than anti-British.
 When Dill was in hospital, King visited him every day.

 When Admiral Sir James Somerville was placed in charge of the British naval delegation in Washington, D.C., in October 1944 he managed—to the surprise of almost everyone—to get on very well with the notoriously abrasive King.
 General Hastings Ismay described King as: